Dollar Brand Trio – Anatomy Of A South African Village

 After Smoke Gets In Your Eyes, the third piece of Anatomy, Mamma is expanded upon and given its own track.
 Boulevard East is actually the longest track of the album and is said to be influenced quite heavily by Duke Ellington and Thelonious Monk.
 It’s my favourite track too, with Makaya Ntshoko on drums doing a fine job keeping up with the pulsating piano.

-I wouldn’t necessarily class myself as a Jazz fan, even though I have a reasonable amount of traditional and classical jazz greats represented in my collection, but this is a record for when the mood is a reflective one.
+I wouldn’t necessarily class myself as a Jazz fan (yet – this seems to be changing slowly), even though I have a reasonable amount of traditional and classical jazz greats represented in my collection, but this is a record for when the mood is a reflective one.
 When one wants to enjoy a glass or two of something in front of an open fire.
 I think it does a wonderful job of transporting you not only through the music but back in time to a mid 60s jazz club, complete with audience.

 Nice.